arpitbbhayani/articles/blogs/fractional-cascading.md

 ```

 ### Creating a huge list
-Once we have position tuple associated with each element, we create an auxiliary list containing all the elements (with its position tuple associations) of all the `k` lists.
-Thus we create a huge list of in all `kn` number of elements and arrange them in sorted order.
+Once we have all the position tuples and they are well associated with the corresponding elements, we create an auxiliary list of size `k * n` that holds all the elements from all the `k` lists.
+This auxiliary list is again kept sorted so that we could perform binary search on it.

 ![unified binary search](https://user-images.githubusercontent.com/4745789/81492609-ca107200-92b6-11ea-8fdf-999852f4d9b1.png)